Searches and Filters

 Click High in the Severity column and then in the Search box in the Assigned Date column and select Last 24 Hours:

-Filtered alerts will be displayed as shown in the following image:
+Filtered alerts are displayed as shown in the following image: